Finlay Bealham: Club career

-International
+International career

 Bealham was selected to play for the Australian schools team in 2009.
 He featured for the team's 'A' side against Tonga and New Zealand.

 After becoming aware of his qualification to play for Ireland, Bealham became involved in the country's youth set-up through the Irish Exiles program.
 He made his debut for Ireland Under-20s against Italy in the 2011 Six Nations Under 20s Championship.
 Later that year, Bealham was part of the Irish squad for the 2011 IRB Junior World Championship.
 He made a total of four appearances for the side, three of these coming as a replacement.

 Bealham was part of the Emerging Ireland squad for the 2015 Tbilisi Cup.
 He played in two of the team's fixtures, replacing Stephen Archer in the games against Emerging Italy and Georgia, scoring a try in the latter.

 In January 2016, Bealham was called up to Ireland's squad for the Six Nations to replace the injured Marty Moore.
 After Cian Healy injured his hamstring, Bealham was promoted to the bench for the game against Italy.
 On 12 March 2016, 65 minutes into the game, he replaced Jack McGrath for his debut.
 Bealham was named in the Irish squad for the team's 2016 tour to South Africa, where he was named on the bench for all three tests, coming on as a 59th minute replacement for Tadhg Furlong in the second.

-Bealham had been due to play in the first test of the 2022 Ireland rugby union tour of New Zealand in Dunedin on 2 July but COVID-19 meant he could not.
+Bealham had been due to play in the first test of the 2022 Ireland rugby union tour of New Zealand at Eden Park in Auckland on 2 July but COVID-19 meant he could not.

+Bealham started every game of the 2025 Six Nations due to Tadhg Furlong being injured.
+Enjoying some of the best form of his international career, Will Greenwood tipped Bealham as a candidate for Player of the tournament.